epfml/OptML_course/labs/ex00/python_setup_tutorial.md

 **Download repository.** Once Git is installed you can pull a github repository using: `git clone <url.git>`, e.g. `git clone https://github.com/epfml/OptML_course.git`.

 **Collaborative coding.** A standard workflow when working as a group is to implement features through pull-requests (PR):
-* You do not want to break the master branch by mistake, so you start by creating and moving to a new branch: `git checkout -b <name-of-my-new-branch>`
+* You do not want to break the main branch by mistake, so you start by creating and moving to a new branch: `git checkout -b <name-of-my-new-branch>`
-* Now you're safe on your new branch, the modifications you're making won't affect the master branch.
-You can modify/create new files as if you were on the master branch e.g.
+* Now you're safe on your new branch, the modifications you're making won't affect the main branch.
+You can modify/create new files as if you were on the main branch e.g.

 ```bash
 # let's say we modify file.py here